Unlikely Landscapes, Cityscapes, and Still Lifes

 January 2007

-Blinded by the Northern Lights, the beautiful maiden wandered the coast nightly hoping for a glimpse of her lover's ship that she feared lost at sea; unaware that he had joined the Navy because he preferred the company of his fellow sailors.
+Blinded by the Northern Lights, the beautiful maiden wandered the coast nightly hoping for a glimpse of her lover's ship that she feared lost at sea.
+She failed to realize that he had joined the Navy because he preferred the company of his fellow sailors.

 Anonymous